 What’s even more noteworthy is that candidates expect to be able to use their smartphones to easily find and apply for a job.
 One in five candidates drops off if the mobile application process requires them to click through more than two to three screens.

 We use our phones for everything; from doing research to ordering products to looking up the nearest pizza place.
 Can you imagine if you were looking to book a hotel and they didn’t have a website?
-Most of us would immediately look elsewhere, concerned about legitimacy or turned off by the inconvenience or both.
+Most of us would immediately look elsewhere, concerned about the legitimacy or turned off by the inconvenience or both.
 So why would we expect candidates to act any differently?

-If your recruiting process isn’t mobile friendly—and not only that, but engaging on mobile—don’t expect top prospects to stick around hunting for another way to apply.
+If your recruiting process isn’t mobile-friendly—and not only that but engaging on mobile—don’t expect top prospects to stick around hunting for another way to apply.